Dental Offices and OSHA: Cross-Contamination Standards

 OSHA Training and Support

-Training is a huge part of meeting OSHA's cross-contamination standards.
+Training is a huge part of meeting OSHA’s cross-contamination standards.
 Your team must understand a wide range of policies and procedures to minimize the risk to them and the public.
-Regular training will ensure that they can meet the standards required to prevent outbreaks.
+Regular training will ensure they can meet the standards to prevent outbreaks.